gardiens/gardiens/README.md

 ## Some words about me

-My name is **Pierrick Bournez ** and I am a french **Deep Learning** student passionate by deep learning and specialized in applied mathematics.
+My name is **Pierrick Bournez ** and I am a french **Deep Learning** student passionate about deep learning and specialized in applied mathematics.

 My curriculum: